-Trust me! there is not a single industry that have left in their list.
+Trust me!
+There is not a single industry that has left on their list.

-I can write another long post on the ‘whys and hows’ of creating a business plan using liveplan but you don;t need it.
+I can write another long post on the ‘whys and hows’ of creating a business plan using a liveplan, but you don’t need it.

-The last time i had to help a client with a business plan – all i did was understand his business’s financials and use liveplan’s business template to smoothly create a business plan.
+The last time I had to help a client with a business plan – all I did was understand his business’s financials and use liveplan’s business template to create a business plan smoothly.

 Time to get started with LivePlan.